Geoff Tate's Queensryche - "Frequency Unknown" (2013) Review

 The implosion of Queensryche certainly ranks as one of the messiest musical divorces in recent memory.
 In case you haven't been keeping up with this ongoing saga, here's a brief recap of the drama surrounding these '80s rock stalwarts, and the unusual circumstances that led to the release of 2013's "Queensryche" (note the quote marks) CD, Frequency Unknown.

 Tate was soon back out on tour as "Queensryche" with a new backing band, and quickly scored a new recording contract with Deadline Records, a sub-label of L.A. based rock indie Cleopatra Records.
-With a variety of studio musicians and celebrity guests in tow, Tate banged out a new "Queensryche" CD - dubbed Frequency Unknown - in a matter of weeks and rushed it into stores in late April of 2013 -- a full two months ahead of the "other" Queensryche, whose first album with Todd LaTorre was slated for a late June.
+With a variety of studio musicians and celebrity guests in tow, Tate banged out a new "Queensryche" CD - dubbed Frequency Unknown - in a matter of weeks and rushed it into stores in late April of 2013 -- a full two months ahead of the "other" Queensryche's first album with Todd LaTorre.

 In other words, Geoff Tate was successful in firing the first shot in the War of the Queensryches... but was the album any GOOD?